theplant/pak/README.md

 pak get
 ```

 This action will generates a file named `Pakfile.lock` in the first time that you use `pak`.
+It will retrieve the up-to-date checksum of packages specified in `Pakfile`.
 The next time you use `pak get`, pak will try to checkout req1 and req2 using the checksum saved in `Pakfile.lock`

 ```
 github.com/theplant/req1: 6dd3a9a0e8349b0421c57c79b8f45d3565a96378